logoPET OWNER VERSION

 Reviewed/Revised Aug 2020

 Most reptiles cannot tolerate much handling and do best when provided with an environment as close as possible to their natural habitat and then left alone.
-Reptiles also require specialized diets often involving live prey, fresh vegetation, and vitamin and/or mineral supplements.
+Depending on whether they are carnivores (meat eaters), herbivores (plant eaters), or omnivores (both meat and plant eaters), reptiles require specialized diets involving live prey (such as mice and rats), fresh vegetables, and vitamin and/or mineral supplements.
 Because of these requirements, reptiles are pets best suited to adults or older children who will enjoy observing their pet’s behavior rather than playing with it.

 Preventing the Spread of Disease from Your Reptile to You